pfalcon/picoweb/README.rst

 * Asynchronous from the start, using unbloated asyncio-like library for MicroPython (`uasyncio <https://github.com/pfalcon/micropython-lib/tree/master/uasyncio>`_).
+  This means that ``picoweb`` can process multiple concurrent requests at the same time (using I/O and/or CPU multiplexing).
 * Small memory usage.
 Initial version required about 64K of heap for a trivial web app, and since then, it was optimized to allow run more or less realistic web app in ~36K of heap.
 More optimizations